camunda/camunda-docs-manual/content/user-guide/process-applications/the-process-application-class.md

 {{< /note >}}

 **Supported on:** Wildfly.
 The `EjbProcessApplication` is supported on Java EE 6 to Java EE 8 containers.
-The `JakartaEjbProcessApplication` is supported on Jakarta EE 9+ containers like WildFly 27 and above.
+The `JakartaEjbProcessApplication` is supported on Jakarta EE 9+ containers like WildFly.
 It is not supported on Servlet Containers like Apache Tomcat.
 It may be adapted to work inside Java EE 5 Containers.

 **Packaging:** JAR, WAR, EAR